Using Generative AI with the Remove Tool in Photoshop

 Step 1: Open your image in Photoshop

+Start by opening your image in Photoshop.
 I’ll use this image of a woman posing on the street, and I’ll use the Remove Tool to remove the man standing behind her.

-Normally the Remove Tool would not be the best tool to use for this situation.
+In previous Photoshop versions, the Remove Tool would not be the best tool to use for this situation.
 We’ll see why in a moment.

-Opening the image in the Photoshop beta.
+Opening the image in Photoshop.

-Opening the image in the Photoshop beta.
+Opening the image in Photoshop.

 Step 2: Create a new layer